wnameless/workbook-accessor/README.md

 writer.createAndTurnToSheet("NewSheet");
 ```

-More than one way to interate over the rows of a sheet.
+More than one way to iterate over the rows of a sheet.
 ```java
 reader.toCSV();    // Returns a Iterable<String>
 reader.toLists();  // Returns a Iterable<List<String>>